techjoomla/com_api/README.md

 	}
 ```

 You are free to specify your own error code and message.
 It is also possible to add more Exceptions in the `site/libraries/exceptions` folder.
+When using `APIError::raiseError()` there is no need to use `$this->plugin->setResponse()`. com_api will take care of sending the right HTTP code and error messages.

 ## Make some resources public